dieriver/BalrogCatPreyAnalyzer/README.md

 export TELEGRAM_CHAT_ID=<telegram_chat_id>
 ```

-Please note that the `BALROG_TENSORFLOW_PATH` needs to contain an absolute path to the
+Please note that the `BALROG_TENSORFLOW_PATH` needs to contain an absolute path to the `models/research` folder of
+the `tensorflow` package you unzipped before.
 You can add these lines at the end of the `virt-env/bin/activate` file, so these variables are available each time
 that you activate the python virtual environment.